annambiar/PRoBERTa/README.md

 ```
 - To change (if needed)
 	* path: path to the protein family data.
 This should be a .tab file with "Sequence" and "Protein families" as two of the columns
-	* int_path path to protein interaction data.
+	* int_path: path to protein interaction data.
 This should be a json file with 'from', 'to' and 'link' for each interaction

 ### pRoBERTa_pretrain.sh
  Pre-train RoBERTa model